Frequently Asked Questions

 2. How many Magnet students attend Pacoima Middle School?
 Where do they come from?

-We have approximately 425 students attending our Magnet programs.
-The Performing Arts Magnet has about 260 students and our Computer/Media magnet has about 165 students.
+We have approximately 400 students attending our Magnet programs.
+The Performing Arts Magnet has about 250 students and our Computer Science/Math Magnet has about 150 students.
 Our Magnet students come from all over the Los Angeles Unified School District, and form a very diverse group of young adults.
 Diversity proves every year to be one of our real strengths.

 3. Is there a dress code or uniform at Pacoima Middle School?